BAMeScience/Mistle/README.md

 ## Build

-For building the project, please create (mkdir) a separate directory.
-From there run:
+For building the project, please create (mkdir) a separate build directory.
+Change into the build directory and run:

+    cmake /path/to/mistle/
-    cmake --build /path/to/mistle/
+    cmake --build .

 In order to make use of SIMD instruction AVX2 or AVX512 build with -DAVX_2=ON or -DAVX_512=ON compiler flag.
 Check if your CPU supports these.
 If necessary adjust CMakeList.txt according to the preferences of your CPU.